 I wish I could find a cs that doesn’t sell chew or cigs.
 I would be there best customer.

 I’m with Mike.
-As the father of 2 young children it absolutely makes me sick that Big Tobacco is going after our kids this way.
+As the father of 3 boys it absolutely makes me sick that Big Tobacco is going after our kids this way.
 And it’s not even as if they’re defending it!!!
 Let’s face it, if they can hook a customer early in life it just makes good “business sense”.
 That quite simply makes me ill to even type.
 If our #1 goal it to help people break free from their addiction to smokeless tobacco, then by extension it’s our goal to screw Big Tobacco every chance we get.